pyhf/numfocus-affiliate-project-application/README.md

 16. Where do you host conversations about project development and governance (e.g. mailing lists, forums, etc.), and how many participants do you have?

+The project GitHub Discussions.
+There is also an announcements mailing list, but we ask that people give feedback and comments through GitHub Discussions.
+**Number of participants???**

 **TODO**

 17. What license(s) does your project currently use?